philippebarbosa/mountCSS/README.md

 ![MountCSS Logo](http://barbo.sa.com/16FPu/60Bwg3lr+)

 mountCSS (beta) is a simple SCSS starter and small component library to quickstart your websites.
-Like Bootstrap but in a very lightweight version and more pragmatic.
+Like Bootstrap in a very lightweight version and without the bloat.
 It provides basic styles for common elements that you can easily custom.

 # How to use
 ---
-All the library is in the `scss/`folder.
-You need to compile `style.scss` into a valid .css file (A basic Gruntfile is included in this repository that provide a simple autoprefixing and compile.).
+All the library is in the `scss/` folder.
+You need to compile `style.scss` into a valid `.css` file (A basic `gulpfile.js` is included in this repository that compile and prefix).

 Start by customizing the `_variables.scss` and extend the structure depending on your project.